pvdabeel/prolog/Documentation/Handbook/27-doc-closing.md

-- **Broader platform support.**  The reasoning engine is not tied to Gentoo — any system that can express its dependencies as structured rules could use the same prover and planner.
+- **Broader platform support.**  The reasoning engine is not tied to Gentoo — any system that can express its dependencies as structured rules could use the same prover and ordering laws.

 - **Richer learning.**  The current constraint learning mechanism handles version domains and parent narrowing.
 More sophisticated